Day-Lab-Bioinformatics/CUT-Tag_analysis/README.md

 *	Adapt the filenames and paths in Launch_Format_Conversion_Scale.sh and Format_Conversion_Job_Scaled.sh.
 *	Run the Launch_Format_Conversion_Scaled.sh script which will call the format conversion script for each file in parallel.

+Copy the SEACR_calling.sh script to the directory containing the bedgraph files you want to call peaks from.
+Then run this script.
+* NOTE: I did not manage to get SEACR to work while parallelizing the process for all files, however, it only takes a few minutes to run, so parallelization is not necessary.
+* Adapt the necessary filenames and paths